-Some collections (such as Law) are in open stacks.
-Others (such as Arizona state agency and federal agency publications) are in closed stacks and must be requested at the information desk in Suite 300.
+Some resources such as Legal Reference, select Genealogy materials, and City Directories are in open stacks in the reading room of the Polly Rosenbaum Archives and History Building.
+Others (such as Arizona state agency and federal agency publications) are in closed stacks and must be requested at the information desk, by email, or telephone.
+Those materials may only be viewed in the reading room.
 Staff can assist you in identifying locations of materials you need.

 For Arizona legislators, government officials or staff